forrestgrant/simple_si/README.md

 ```
 or

-Add simple_si to your Gemfile:
+Add simple_si to your Gemfile, and run `bundle install`:
 ```ruby
 gem 'simple_si'
 ```